 Planning to grow ginger in your garden and wondering what can impact a good yield!

-There are a few factors such as weather, sunlight, humidity, and temperature that may be out of your hands whereas some other factors like soil, water, and fertilizer can be in your control.
+There are a few factors for planting ginger such as weather, sunlight, humidity, and temperature that may be out of your hands whereas some other factors like soil, water, and fertilizer can be in your control.

 Below are important factors that you should consider before planting ginger in your garden.